Back to All

 A home gym setup, including dumbbells and a heavy bag.

-Once you’ve picked, set up, and taken care of your fitness gear, it’s time to get it ready for the move.
+Once you’ve picked, set up, and taken care of your fitness gear, it’s time to prepare for a long distance move.
 A little prep goes a long way when it comes to moving heavy or fragile gear.
 Like setting it up in your home, getting it ready for moving day involves a few important steps.
 Taking some time to prepare will make the move easier and help protect your equipment from damage.
 Keep these quick tips in mind as you prep your machines and tools:

 Disassemble When Possible